nrinaudo/nrinaudo.github.com/_articles/pl/ast.md

 ### Syntax Tree

-`Expr` can be seen as a tree, which is made quite clear when viewing it as a diagram:
+An `Expr` can be seen as a tree, which is made quite clear by viewing it as a diagram:

 <span class="figure">
 ![](/img/pl/ast.svg)